joaocarmo/react-smart-data-table/README.md

 By passing a string to the `data` prop, the component will interpret it as an URL and try to load the data from that location using _[fetch][8]_.
-If a successful request is returned, the data will be extracted from the `data` key in the response object.
+If a successful request is returned, the data will be extracted from the response object.
+By default, it will grab the `data` key from the response.
 If it's in a different key, you can specify it with the `dataKey` prop.
+Just in case it's not a first-level attribute, you can supply a custom function to locate the data using the `dataKeyResolver` prop.

 `response`